 The Next 25 Years

-Meet Yael Lehmann, Executive Director of The Food Trust
+Meet Yael Lehmann, Former President and CEO of The Food Trust

 25 years, 25 stories

-For Executive Director Yael Lehmann, a day that stands out during her 15-year tenure with The Food Trust was Friday, January 17, 2014.
+For former President and CEO, Yael Lehmann, a day that stands out during her 15-year tenure with The Food Trust was Friday, January 17, 2014.
 That day, with help from the Fresh Food Retailer Initiative, Circle Food Store reopened in New Orleans’ Seventh Ward, eight years after it was destroyed in the aftermath of Hurricane Katrina.
 “It was just an amazing moment to see,” Yael says.
 “Folks were parading and the school band came out.
 People were so happy.”

 Yael pauses in her recollection: In truth, every ribbon cutting in front of a new grocery store was memorable.
 So was every visit to a HYPE youth leadership summit, or a bodega that had joined the Healthy Corner Store Network to improve food access in its neighborhood.
 And then there was the day in 2011 when then-First Lady Michelle Obama visited Philadelphia to celebrate The Food Trust’s “groundbreaking work,” which would become a pillar of the national Let’s Move campaign.